wir3z/hubitat/owntracks-hubitat/README.md

 - HTTP URL of the OwnTracks Recorder will be in the format 'http://enter.your.recorder.ip:8083/pub', assuming using the default port of 8083.
 - Follow the directions on the page 'Installing OwnTracks Recorder and Configuring User Card Instructions' to install OwnTrack Recorder and configure user cards.
 - When 'Enable location updates to be sent to the Recorder URL' is selected, incoming mobile locations are mirrored to the above URL.
+- To view the OwnTracks recorder, open a web browser and navigate to 'http://enter.your.recorder.ip:8083/'
+## Enable Optional OwnTracks Frontend
+- The optional Owntracks Fronend:  https://github.com/owntracks/frontend/ can be installed to provide a different user experience than the OwnTracks Recorder.
+- NOTE:  OwnTracks Recorder MUST be already installed and operational.
+- To view the OwnTracks frontend, open a web browser and navigate to 'http://enter.your.recorder.ip:8082/'
 ## Link Secondary Hub
 - Allows location updates to be sent to a secondary hub running the OwnTracks app.
 - Enter the host URL of the Seconday Hub from the OwnTracks app 'Mobile App Installation Instructions' page.